No Gossip, Just Music !

 Of course after the gig I went to the merch table and grabbed a copy of their 4 songs E.P.

 And if Howard is not a retro act they surely embrace their 70s influences.
-And more than a band in particular it is the spirit of the music from this particular decade that inspired the trio.
+And more than a specific band it is the spirit of the music from this particular decade that inspired the trio.

 But you can hear a bit of Pearl Jam too while listening to "Moan".
 Without a doubt the Seattle scene is important for them as well.
-Just not so pregnant.
+Just not so significant.

 The Organ being central in their own music they fit perfectly under the Stoner rock flag and prove, if necessary, that the genre can be modern yet true to its origins.